TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          :ref:`data-type-string`

    Default
-         *(same as config.doctype if set to a keyword)*
+         (same as config.doctype if set to a keyword)

    Description
          Sets the document type for the XHTML version of the generated page.

-         If config.doctype is set to a string then config.xhtmlDoctype must be set to one of these keywords:
+         If :ref:`setup-config-doctype` is set to a string then :ts:`xhtmlDoctype` must be set to one of these keywords:

          **xhtml\_trans** for XHTML 1.0 Transitional doctype.